carpetri/repos_petri/README.md

 * **Titanic** A mini example of using ` grep ` in ` bash `.

 * **luces de la ciudad** A ` big -data` project.
 The plan is to download a series of images from the NOAA (100gb uncompressed) with dates from 1992 to 2012.
 Process them and use the information from the lights as predictors for variables of interest in the INEGI database.
-The objective is to assemble a `postsql`  then `Hadoop` and model in `R`.
+The objective is to assemble a `postgresql`  then `Hadoop` and model in `R`.